ds-civic-data/Emergency_response_time/documents/final_project.md

 -   A database of tree plantings done by the City of Portland and Friends of trees.
 The data covers years 1989-2018 and contains information on the locations of the properties where these trees were planted.

--   A recent survey of street trees conducted by ?????.
+-   A recent survey of street trees conducted by Portland Parks & Recreation.
 It covers the years 2010-2016 and describes the condition of all the trees surveyed.

 -   A spatial dataset of Portland census tracts.
 We will be studying income on the census tract level, and we will use this data to make informative maps of the city.